semgrep/semgrep-docs/docs/release-notes/march-2023.md

 ### Added

-- **Semgrep Pro Engine beta** toggle is enabled by default in the [Semgrep Editor](https://semgrep.dev/orgs/-/editor/) and [Semgrep Playground](https://semgrep.dev/playground).
+- **Pro Engine beta** toggle is enabled by default in the [Semgrep Editor](https://semgrep.dev/orgs/-/editor/) and [Semgrep Playground](https://semgrep.dev/playground).
 Rules can still run with the Semgrep OSS Engine if `interfile: true` is not specified in the rule.
 - Findings from Pro rules or Semgrep Pro Engine are now labeled with a gem icon to let you know where the finding has come from.
     ![semgrep-code-findings-pro-rule-gem.png](/img/release-notes-semgrep-code-findings-pro-rule-gem.png)